engisalor/sketch-grammar-explorer/README.md

 ### 2. Making a `corp_info` API call

-Each type of API call has its own Python class (`CorpInfo`), which is a child of the generic `Call` class.
+Each type of API call has its own Python class (e.g., `CorpInfo`), which is a child of the generic `Call` class.
 To make API calls, start by creating `Call` objects.

 Calls are added to a `Package` class, which prepares requests and manages their execution.
 A `Package` can be inspected to make sure everything looks good before sending calls.
 Packages also expose other settings for more advanced usage.

+API data gets cached locally after successful requests.
+Running the same request again retrieves data from the cache instead of making an API call.
+Cache `session` settings are customizable: see the [requests-cache](https://requests-cache.readthedocs.io/) package for details.

 ```python
 from sgex.call.type import CorpInfo